SYSEN/CHEME 6800: Computational Optimization (Fall 2017)

 This course covers systems optimization theory, algorithms and applications.
 Topics include the fundamentals of linear programming, integer programming, nonlinear programming, mixed-integer nonlinear programming, deterministic global optimization, stochastic programming, robust optimization and optimization methods for big data analytics.
-The focus is on the application of large-scale computational optimization methods to solve real-world application problems in process engineering, manufacturing, bioenginering, energy systems and sustainability.
-This course provides a balance between theory, computation, and applications.
+The focus is on real-world application problems in process engineering, manufacturing, bioenginering, energy systems and sustainability.

 Students prepare a full-scale feasibility study of a chemical process including product supply and demand forecasts, development of mass and energy balances and a process flow sheet sufficient for estimating the capital and operating costs of the process facilities.
 Students also define all off plot support facilities and estimate the capital and operating costs of those facilities as well.
 This information is used to develop an economic analysis of the facilities and to provide an ultimate recommendation as to the viability of the project.